UntitledModGame/UntitledModGame.github.io/blog/2024-03-27_assumptions.md

 ----

-Ok, so it's probably quite obvious by now that "highly assumptionless code" is a related concept to having [low coupling.](https://en.wikipedia.org/wiki/Coupling_(computer_programming))
+Ok, so it may be obvious by now that "highly assumptionless code" is a related concept to having [low coupling.](https://en.wikipedia.org/wiki/Coupling_(computer_programming))
 Whilst I would agree with this, I think coupling is more often used when talking about the internals of a system; or a system as a whole.
 When writing an internal system, a lot of the time, you don't need to make assumptions about the future; because everything should be contained inside of said system.

 Assumptions, then, are mostly needed when we are creating an external API, and we are predicting *how* the API is to be used.